Technical Debt Benchmarks 2026 - Industry Data and Standards

 Source: McKinsey Digital, 2020

-Average velocity drop within 12 months of unmanaged debt
+Modelled velocity drop within 12 months of unmanaged debt

 DORA Performance Benchmarks